Skip to content

 enableNativeUserView: false,

-globalContext:{"track_id":Config.TRACK_ID}, //Set in the environment configuration files such as .env.dubug, .env.release
+globalContext:{"track_id":Config.TRACK_ID}, //Set in environment files like .env.dubug, .env.release, etc.

 };